atrisovic/weather-panel.github.io/tutorial-content/content/producing-results.md

 ## Plotting dose-response functions

-Regressino results are always relative to some baseline, and for dose-response functions, that baseline is often defined as a particular value of the weather variable (e.g., a day at 20 C).
+Regression results are always relative to some baseline, and for dose-response functions, that baseline is often defined as a particular value of the weather variable (e.g., a day at 20 C).
 At this same point, the standard errors go to 0 (if there are no other